Weight gain and quitting smoking

 Nicotine also has another effect that impacts your weight - it is an appetite suppressant.
 Smoking can simply make you feel less hungry.
 By breaking the cigarette habit, the body starts sending stronger hunger signals, and the hungrier you feel, the more likely you are to eat.
 Plain and simple. 😊

 The psychology that goes along with smoking is also important to consider.
-The habit of holding a cigarette in your hand and taking a drag can be as hard to break as the physical urge for nicotine.
+The habit of holding a cigarette in your hand and inhaling can be as hard to break as the physical urge for nicotine.
 That's why it is common that people keep their hands and mouths busy by eating in place of smoking.

 Is it possible to quit smoking without gaining weight?
 Yes!
-By adopting a few smart strategies to stay active and watch what you put in your mouth, it is completely possible to keep your waistline under control. 🏖
+By adopting a few smart strategies to stay active and watching what you eat, it is completely possible to keep your waistline under control. 🏖

 How to ease cigarette cravings

 This may be easier said than done, but it is a good idea to make a meal plan.
-When you eat regularly, you have a greater chance of avoiding cravings that arise when your blood sugar bottoms out.
-If you have healthy yet tasty food to look forward to, it is easier to resist those sudden sugar cravings.
+When you eat regularly, you have a greater chance of avoiding sugar cravings.
+If you have healthy, satisfying and tasty food to look forward to, it is easier to resist those sudden sugar cravings.
 There may also be landmines hidden at home in the pantry, so do a clean sweep and clear out those crisps, chocolates and cookies.
 Sugar cravings are just like nicotine cravings - they pass quickly.

 - Purge your cabinets of sweets and sugary foods and replace them with fruits that are naturally sweet

 Of course, eating healthy is very important.
 But then the question arises: what are good food choices when you are trying to quit smoking?
 Think green!
 Make a shopping list, and make sure the list is full of fruits and vegetables and other low-calorie foods.
 This improves your chances of sticking to a balanced diet. 🥗